To complete the Management Console for Unix Setup wizard

-Using Management Console for Unix with Authentication Services not only allows you to centrally manage your hosts, but it allows you to do these additional features for managing Unix systems with Active Directory:
+Using Management Console for Unix with Safeguard Authentication Services not only allows you to centrally manage your hosts, but it allows you to do these additional features for managing Unix systems with Active Directory:

-Whether you have the core version or are using the mangement console with Authentication Services, once you have successfully installed Management Console for Unix, you must first add your hosts to the console, and then profile them to gather system information.
+Whether you have the core version or are using the management console with Safeguard Authentication Services, once you have successfully installed Management Console for Unix, you must first add your hosts to the console, and then profile them to gather system information.
 Once a host is added and profiled you can then manage users and groups on the hosts and run reports.

-To add hosts to the mangement console
+To add hosts to the management console

 Once added, the Host column displays the value you enter.
-The mangement console uses that value to connect to the host.
+The management console uses that value to connect to the host.
 You can rename the host if it has not been profiled using the Rename Host command on the Host panel of the tool bar.
 After a host is profiled, the only way to change what is displayed in the Host column is to remove the host from the console and re-add it.
 For example, if you add a host by its IP address, the IP address displays in the Host column (as well as in the IP Address column); to change what is displayed in the Host column, you must use the Remove from console tool bar button to remove the host from the console; then use the Add Hosts button to re-add the client by its host name.
 If you had profiled the host before removing it, you will have to re-profile it after re-adding it.